wyzant-dev/siteleaftest/_posts/2015-08-24-4_school_supplies_to_make_your_life_easier_in_2015.markdown

 ![Essentials5.jpg](/blog/uploads/Essentials5.jpg)

 Tutoring has been around for as long as we can remember.
 Nowadays, tutors do much more than answer simple homework questions.
 [Studies have shown](https://en.wikipedia.org/wiki/Bloom%27s_2_Sigma_Problem) working one-on-one with a private tutor is the fastest, most effective way to understand complicated concepts, address last-minute homework questions, and improve performance.
-WyzAnt makes it easy to find affordable and experienced private tutors in-person and online.
+Wyzant makes it easy to find affordable and experienced private tutors in-person and online.
 Have a private tutor by your side so you can have expert whenever you need it.
 The bottom line is expert help = results you can see.

 During this back-to-school season, get prepared with these four “supplies.”
 Download new apps or try new stylings of old-school ideas with easy and affordable options to start the school year right.